RingCentral has been a major player in the VoIP space since the 1990s — but its pricing isn’t as straightforward as it seems.

 - Directory assistance (411): If you need access to National Local Directory Assistance, be prepared to pay $1 per call.

-- Number setup fee: Every true toll-free (1-800 number) and vanity number requires a one-time setup fee of $30.
+- Number setup fee: Every toll-free (1-800 number) and vanity number requires a one-time setup fee of $30.

-- International SMS: While RingCentral lists its international call rates online, international SMS rates are only available in the Admin portal.
+- International calling and SMS: While RingCentral lists its international call rates online, international SMS rates are only available in the Admin portal.
 This means there’s no way to know how much you’ll pay for international texts until you sign up for a plan to take the free trial.

 5 things to keep in mind before committing to RingCentral